-Pre: Consent of instructor and one class of upper division writing-intensive (WI) course work.
+Pre: Division Approval and one class of upper division writingintensive (WI) course work.

 With assistance from an advisor, students will complete a project based on original or library research related to a particular problem or issue in the chosen field of study.
 Students will share the results of this learning process with peers and will assist each other in refining communication skills, developing research and information retrieval techniques, and other research-related competencies.
-A: Accounting; B: General Business; F: Finance; L: Management; M: Marketing.
+A: Accounting; B: General Business; E: Facilities Management; F: Finance; H: Hospitality & Tourism; L: Management; M: Marketing.

-BUSA 488 Senior Case Studies (3)
+BUSA 488 (alpha) Senior Case Studies (3)